effectivecore/core/readme.md

 basis of which the entire system works.
 An example of making changes is shown in the file "demo--data--changes.data" in module "Demo".
 After applying the mechanism and clearing the cache, the entire tree will be rebuilt.

-Thus, the core of the system is a set of pattern classes and a NoSQL tree in the form of PHP code, which containing instances of these classes (entities) in a tree-like form with any nesting level and unlimited in its structure.

 NoSQL storage supports the following data types: